 Groups targeting different kinds of caregivers.
 They might bring together people in specific caregiving situations/relationships, such as those caring for a spouse or partner, or adult children caring for elderly parents.
 Other groups are for millennials, men, Spanish speakers and more.

 Peer-led support groups.
 The Well Spouse Association, with about 30 support groups around the country, was founded 25 years ago when caregivers often felt invisible, says Dorothy Saunders, association copresident, a caregiver for 40 years and a support group leader.
 "We've been in their shoes, and we can share.
 Someone may be thinking, 'I'm really losing my patience.
 I'm always at his beck and call.'
 That's normal," Saunders says.

 Groups led by a trained facilitator.
 The facilitator could be a social worker, clergy person or psychologist who helps keep the discussion on track and stop one person from monopolizing the conversation.
 They also should be able to steer participants toward useful educational programs with elder law or legal aid attorneys, adult day-care providers and other professionals.

 Online and telephone caregiver groups.
 These groups can offer priceless support to people who can't travel to a face-to-face meeting, or need to talk to someone during off-hours.
-(The middle of the night can be a vulnerable time for many people; the Caregiver Action Network's Internet Forum and other online resources are often at their busiest between 2 and 3 a.m.)
+(The middle of the night can be a vulnerable time for many people; the Caregiver Action Network's forums and other online resources are often at their busiest between 2 and 3 a.m.)